 Suggested adaptations:

-Make it gluten-free.
-Use your favorite gluten-free pasta.
+- Make it gluten free.
+Use your favorite gluten free pasta.
 Any type of pasta will work well in this recipe.

-Make it nut-free.
+- Make it nut-free.
 Make the pesto nut free by using pepitas (pumpkin seeds) or you can make the pesto without any nuts or seeds in it.

-Add more veggies!
+- Add more veggies!
 This recipe is very versatile.
 You can add any veggies you want to it.
 Check out your fridge for veggie odds and ends that need to be used up.
-Hit the freezer for a frozen veg that need a purpose!
+Hit the freezer for a frozen veg that needs a purpose!
 Not feeling adventurous?
 Check out Extra Veggie-Loading Suggestions below for some ideas on what I think would be magical in this veggie pasta salad.

 Will you have some leftover spinach after making this pasta salad and don’t want it to go to waste?
 Check out How to Store Spinach (and keep it fresh all week long).